repoze/repoze.workflow/docs/usage.rst

 Workflow Objects
 ----------------

 Workflow objects can be used to initialize and transition content.
-Typically to use these APIs you need a "request" object.
+To use some of these APIs you need a "request" object.
 This object is available in :mod:`repoze.bfg` views as the "request" parameter to the view.
 Your web framework may have another kind of request object obtained from another place.
+If none of your workflows use a ``permission_checker``, you can pass ``None`` as the request object.

 Here is how you initialize a piece of content to the initial workflow
 state: